Federal impeachment in the United States: Impeachable offenses

 The Constitution limits grounds of impeachment to "Treason, Bribery, or other high Crimes and Misdemeanors", but does not itself define "high crimes and misdemeanors".

-Types of conduct
+Types of misconduct

 Congressional materials have cautioned that the grounds for impeachment "do not all fit neatly and logically into categories" because the remedy of impeachment is intended to "reach a broad variety of conduct by officers that is both serious and incompatible with the duties of the office".
 Congress has identified three general types of conduct that constitute grounds for impeachment, although these categories should not be understood as exhaustive: